openfisca/openfisca-doc/key-concepts.md

 Each tax and benefit concerns either individual persons or entities.

 Entities are groups of persons like a family, a household or a company.
-The legislation defined many entities and specifies which tax and benefit applies to which entity.
+The legislation defines many entities and specifies which tax and benefit applies to which entity.

 The entities definitions are closely related to a country, therefore they are defined in a Python package independent from the core engine (ie OpenFisca-Core / OpenFisca-France).